techiaith/anonymeiddiwr-beta/README.md

 3. Lastly, any remaining problematic segments are simply discarded.

 This last step does result in the size of the output data produced by the anonymizer being smaller than the original data.
 The exact difference in size varies depending on the content of the data, but with our test file of 719,997 sensitive segments we received 291,130 segments of output data, representing 40% of the original data.
-Anonymization is somewhat of a compromise between overanonymization on teh one hand and underranonymization on the other.
+Anonymization is somewhat of a compromise between overanonymization on teh one hand and underanonymization on the other.
 We hope that our current conservative settings will enable the sharing and use of data that would otherwise not be distributed.

-The following are examples of parallel segements that were anonymized by the Anonymizer:
+The following are examples of parallel segments that were anonymized by the Anonymizer:

 PERSON believes it may be more common than the literature indicates
 *Mae PERSON yn credu y gall fod yn fwy cyffredin na mae'r llenyddiaeth yn ei awgrymu.*